 |-||Locking 2.5mm x 5.5mm DC barrel plug and socket mdflyelectronics (ebay) 6 pcs||20.00|

 |4006H-6B||Context split-body aluminum enclosure 6.0" L x 4.13 W x 1.5622" H||23.95|

 |-||Flashtree USB-C female breakout 6-pins 2pcs||10.99|

 The wiring between the board and the lid uses screw terminals, so I don't have to un-solder all of those wires to remove the lid.
 You can't see the USB-C board - it is behind the panel.
-The DC - DC converter is also hidden.
-It is upside down under the board.
+The DC to DC converter is also hidden, being upside down under the board.
 The top of the converter rests on the inside of the bottom of the case, to help cool the converter.
 It gets a little warm when the Pi is actually doing something.
-The perfboard is 1 inch shorter than the case, so to keep it from moving I put a couple of dabs of hot glue in the slots.
+The perfboard is 1 inch shorter than the case, so to keep it from sliding when pluggin in the USB-C cable, I put a couple of dabs of hot glue in the slots.